Do Christians have to go to church? It would seem many Christians are increasingly saying, no.

-People are leaving the church, millennials are leaving the church.
+People are leaving the church.
+For years churchgoers have said, “they’ll come back.”
+But they aren’t.
 That’s a reality we need to face.
-Many in my generation have left the church for a variety of reasons.
+For a variety of reasons, people are leaving the church.
 Some good, some bad.
 Regardless the religious landscape is changing in America.

 We’ve mistaken church attendance with living in community.
 They are not the same.

 What The Bible Says About Church and Community

 Most of these go-to passages about community are surrounding the formation of the early church.
 Paul and other early church leaders wrote about the importance of living in community with others.

 And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near.
 Hebrews 10:24-35

 For just as each of us has one body with many members, and these members do not all have the same function, so in Christ we, though many, form one body, and each member belongs to all the others.
 Romans 12:4-5

 I appeal to you, brothers and sisters, in the name of our Lord Jesus Christ, that all of you agree with one another in what you say and that there be no divisions among you, but that you be perfectly united in mind and thought.
 1 Corinthians 1:10